-The USS George Washington is not only long, it is also tall - 244 feet to be exact.
-There are elevators on board, but they are only used by aircraft, explosives, and supplies.
-All vertical movement between decks from the captain down to the lowest ranking enlisted crew member happens via steep ship's ladders.
+The USS George Washington is not only long, but it is also tall - 244 feet to be exact.
+There are elevators onboard, but they are only used by aircraft, explosives, and supplies.
+All vertical movement by the crew between decks from the captain down to the lowest ranking enlisted crew member happens via steep ship's ladders.
 I didn't see an overweight person on the ship and I now know why.

 If you closed your eyes when you walked into the ship's dental compartment, you would swear you were at your own dentist's office.
 The scent of dental cleaners and compounds was unmistakable.
 The ship offers full dental services to the entire crew.
 The staff can make crowns, fill cavities, and even perform oral surgery if necessary.